ASTM E 96: Testing Water Vapor Transmission through Materials

-ASTM E 96 can be used to measure a wide range of vapor permeable and impermeable building materials, from plywood and gypsum to a variety of air barrier membranes.
+ASTM E 96 can be used to measure a wide range of vapor permeable and impermeable building envelope materials, from plywood and gypsum to a variety of air barrier membranes.
 While it provides valuable information for understanding the relative vapor permeance of different materials, it is important to remember that test results are obtained under laboratory conditions; actual vapor permeance of a material may vary in the field due to differing temperature and humidity.

 - Building Envelope Solutions